 An attorney will help you avoid problems down the road, like what happens with your kids if one parent decides to move out of state (it happens).

-7. Have all forms reviewed and finalised by a legal professional
+7. Have all forms reviewed and finalized by a legal professional

 To wrap it all up nice and tidy, and cover yourself, be sure to have a legal professional review and sign off on the divorce process and papers before filing.